xmit-co/xmit.dev/posts/origin.md

 to load them (today, over 5 launches and 10 minutes, such that removing a resource propagates consistently within an short window).

-## Flexible workflow: upload vs launch, unbounded subdomains

-Some use cases prefer launching upon upload, others to promote after internal previews.
-Any individual or tool might launch public previews on subdomains.
-It should be your workflows over a flexible model.

 ## Protocols: HTTP/1.1, HTTP/2, & H3

 [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) was a leap forward.
 [QUIC](https://en.wikipedia.org/wiki/QUIC) is